Moaksh/CrypticHunt/README.md

 # CrypticHunt
-An online treasure hunt which test you presence of mind and observation power
+An online treasure hunt which test your presence of mind and observation power